-Considering this year’s iPhone releases are still fresh in the memory, and that Apple continues to ramp up iPhone X production to meet demand, it’s a safe bet Apple’s not planning any big announcements in the first half of 2018.
+Considering this year’s iPhone releases are still fresh in the memory, it’s a safe bet Apple’s not planning any big announcements in the first half of 2018.
 Apple typically holds off on major iPhone updates until September, and there’s no reason to believe it will deviate from that pattern.

 One possible exception: apart from a boost in capacity, Apple hasn’t updated the iPhone SE since that phone arrived in March 2016, so a new version could be in the works for early 2018.
 However, given that the SE is Apple’s effort to offer a midrange phone, you’re unlikely to see iPhone X features trickling into that lower-priced model.